 |

-The OQ4406 and OQ4407 were the first generation of custom-made crypto chips
+OQ4406 and OQ4407 were the first generation of application-specific

-shift register that could be seen as an advanced electronic version of
+non-linear feedback shift register (NLFSR) that could roughly be seen

 |